 Most cases of FA are inherited in an autosomal recessive manner.
-Recessive genetic disorders occur when an individual inherits the same abnormal gene from each parent (although the abnormalities in the genes may be different).
-If an individual receives one normal gene and one gene for the disease, the person will be a carrier for the disease, but will not show symptoms.
-The risk for two carrier parents to both pass a defective gene and, therefore, have an affected child is 25 percent with each pregnancy.
-The risk to have a child who is a carrier like the parents is 50 percent with each pregnancy.
-The chance for a child to receive normal genes from both parents and be genetically normal for that particular trait is 25 percent.
+Recessive genetic disorders occur when an individual inherits two copies of an abnormal gene for the same trait, one from each parent.
+If an individual inherits one normal gene and one gene for the disease, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the altered gene and have an affected child is 25% with each pregnancy.
+The risk to have a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 The FANCB gene is located on the X chromosome, and causes less than 1 percent of all cases of FA.
 This FA gene is inherited as an X-linked recessive trait.